Politics of Afghanistan

-Afghanistan is a theocratic emirate with a totalitarian regime ruled by the Taliban, a political and militant Islamist movement adhering to the Deobandi jihadist ideology with Pashtunwali influences, which holds a monopoly on power.
+Afghanistan is a unitary theocratic emirate with a totalitarian regime ruled by the Taliban, a political and militant Islamist movement adhering to the Deobandi jihadist ideology with Pashtunwali influences, which holds a monopoly on power.
 Dissent is not permitted, and politics are mostly limited to internal Taliban policy debates and power struggles.
 There is no constitution or other basis for the rule of law.
-The structure is autocratic, with all power concentrated in the hands of the supreme leader and his clerical advisors.
+The structure is centralised and autocratic, with all power concentrated in the hands of the supreme leader and his clerical advisors.
 According to the V-Dem Democracy indices Afghanistan was as of 2023 the 4th least electoral democratic country in the world.

 Afghanistan has been unstable for decades, with frequent coups, civil wars, and violent transfers of power.
 Most recently, the Taliban seized power in 2021 from the Western-backed Islamic Republic, and re-formed the government to implement a far stricter interpretation of Sharia law according to the Hanafi school.